 Why start growing zucchini vertically?

-Why couldn’t I get it to work?
+Why couldn’t I get growing zucchini vertically to work?

 Last year, everything changed!

-Zucchini grows SO fast in the beginning that if you miss a couple days, suddenly your zucchini plant is flopped over and that fat stem breaks off, ruining the plant.
+Zucchini grows SO fast in the beginning that if you miss a couple days, suddenly your zucchini plant is flopped over and those fat hollow stems breaks off, ruining the plant.
 But if you’re diligent in the beginning, it pays off in the end!

 How to start growing zucchini vertically